nokia/danm/README.md

 **TenantNetworks** is a namespaced API, and can be freely created by tenant users.
 It basically is the same API as DanmNet, with one big difference: parameters any way related to host settings cannot be freely configured through this API.
 These parameters are automatically filled by DANM instead!
 Wonder how?
 Refer to chapter [Connecting TenantNetworks to TenantConfigs](#connecting-tenantnetworks-to-tenantconfigs) for more information.

  **ClusterNetworks** on the other hand is a cluster-wide API, and as such, can be -or should be- only provisioned by administrator level users.
-Administrators can freely set all available configuration options, even the physical paremeters.
+Administrators can freely set all available configuration options, even the physical parameters.
  The other nice thing in ClusterNetworks is that all Pods, in any namespace can connect to them - unless the network administrator forbade it via the newly introduced **AllowedTenants** configuration list.

 Interested user can find reference manifests showcasing the features of the new APIs under [DANM V4 example manifests](https://github.com/nokia/danm/tree/master/example/4_0_examples).